DOI10.47051/ZFVN3657

 Etymology: The generic name Pholidobolus comes from the Greek words pholidos (=scale) and bolos (=lump),14 and probably refers to the imbricated or mounted scales.
 The specific epithet macbrydei honors Dr. Bruce MacBryde, former professor of Universidad Católica del Ecuador, who collaborated in the field phase and description of this species.1

-See it in the wild: Cuenca Sticklizards can be observed with almost complete certainty during a short, targeted day visit to the outskirts of Cuenca, especially west of the city along the lush farmlands irrigated by the rivers Tomebamba and Yanuncay.
+See it in the wild: Cuenca Sticklizards can be observed with almost complete certainty during a short, targeted day visit to the outskirts of Cuenca, especially west of the city along the lush farmlands irrigated by the Tomebamba and Yanuncay rivers.
 The lizards can be found by searching under rocks and logs in pastures nearby remnants of native vegetation or simply by looking along stone walls and fences during sunny days.

 Author: Amanda QuezadaaAffiliation: Tropical Herping (TH), Quito, Ecuador.,bAffiliation: Laboratorio de Herpetología, Universidad del Azuay, Cuenca, Ecuador.